gabyx/Githooks/README.md

 1. Launch the current (or new if `--update` is given) installer which proceeds with the next steps.

+1. Find the install mode relevant directory:

-1. Find out where the Git templates directory is.
+   - For `Template Dir` install mode: Use the Git template directory

+   1. from `--template-dir` if given or
-   1. From the `$GIT_TEMPLATE_DIR` environment variable.
+   1. from the `$GIT_TEMPLATE_DIR` environment variable or
-   2. With the `git config --get init.templateDir` command.
+   1. use the `git config --get init.templateDir` or
-   3. Checking the default `/usr/share/git-core/templates` folder.
+   1. use the Git default `/usr/share/git-core/templates` folder or
-   4. Search on the filesystem for matching directories.
+   1. search on the file system for matching directories or
-   5. Offer to set up a new one, and make it `init.templateDir`.
+   1. offer to set up a new one.

+   - For `Centralized Hooks` install mode: Use the hooks directory

+   1. from `--template-dir` if given, or
+   1. use `git config --get core.hooksPath` command if set or
+   1. otherwise use `<install-dir>/templates`.

+   - For `Manual` install mode use the directory

+   1. from `--template-dir` if given or
+   1. otherwise use `<install-dir>/templates`.

-1. Write all chosen Githooks run-wrappers into the chosen directory:
+1. Write all Githooks run-wrappers into the hooks directory and set

-   - either `init.templateDir` or
+   - either `init.templateDir` for `Normal` install mode or
-   - `core.hooksPath` depending on the install mode `--use-core-hooks-path`.
+   - `core.hooksPath` for `Centralized Hooks` install mode (`--use-core-hooks-path`) or
+   - `githooks.manualTemplateDir` for `Manual` install mode (`--use-manual`)

 1. Offer to enable automatic update checks.

-1. Offer to find existing Git repositories on the filesystem (disable with `--skip-install-into-existing`)
+1. Offer to find existing Git repositories on the file system (disable with `--skip-install-into-existing`)

    1. Install run-wrappers into them (`.git/hooks`).